 You have the right to go to the administrative courts to appeal your case, and Nicolet Law Office can help.
 If your claim was rejected, bring it to our experienced attorneys.
 Our team will review your application, identify what went wrong, and immediately start on your appeal.

 Our office is located in downtown Duluth.
 Nicolet Law Office is near the corner of 2nd Avenue and W 1st Street, two blocks from City Hall.
 We are minutes from the Lake Walk, Canal Park, Aerial Lift Bridge, and lighthouses—just a short drive from the scenic views of the North Shore of Lake Superior.

 We are five minutes away from the incredible Lincoln Park neighborhood.
 Our staff loves to visit the local breweries and restaurants there, such as Duluth Grill, Duluth Cider, Bent Paddle, OMC Steakhouse, and Love Creamery.

 Duluth is part of the Northland region of Minnesota.
 The harsh winters and the tough nature of the mining and shipping industries shaped the Twin Ports community to be hardworking, innovative, and hospitable.
 The Nicolet Law team is grateful to be a part of such a strong small-business community.

 Call Nicolet Law’s Social Security Disability Attorneys

 The Nicolet Law team is always here to help.
 We offer free initial consultations to all clients.
 Our staff will set up a call, video chat, or in-person meeting based on what works best for you.
-Nicolet Law Office, S.C. is determined to protect your rights and fight for the benefits you are entitled to receive.
+Nicolet Law Office is determined to protect your rights and fight for the benefits you are entitled to receive.